 Compliance SEPs for Local Governments

-The SEP statute, Texas Water Code Section 7.067, gives TCEQ the discretion to approve a SEP that would assist local governments that are respondents in enforcement actions to come into compliance with environmental laws or to remediate the harm caused by those violations.
+The SEP Statute, Texas Water Code Section 7.067 allows certain Local Governments in an enforcement action to perform a SEP to come into compliance with environmental laws or to remediate the harm caused by those violations.

 1) A repair on structures or equipment that may be the cause of the violation; or